mdillondc/todo-txt-tui/troubleshooting.md

 ## How to install Python on macOS

-macOS will prompt you to install pip when you first try using it, however they way macOS installs it can cause issues. *So if you have issues*, I recommend using Homebrew instead.
+macOS will prompt you to install pip when you first try using it, however the way macOS installs it can cause issues. *So if you have issues*, I recommend using Homebrew instead.

 1. Remove old installation